A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Introduction

-In this letter, we point out another, as-yet underappreciated property of LISA measurements, namely the capacity for measuring barycenter motion and orbital parameters of BBHs directly.
-Current strategies for differentiating BBH formation channels focus primarily on measuring the statistical distribution of orbital parameters, either eccentricity or spin \cite{Nishizawa:2016jji}.
-In this letter we show that future measurements can be more ambitious.
-Since the time-dependence of the phase reflects the orbital period of the barycenter motion $T\sim2\pi(Gm/r^3)^{-1/2}$, the time scale for the phase variation serves as a direct probe of of the ambient density $\rh\sim m/r^3$, where $m$ is the mass and $r$ is the distance over which the BBH orbits.
+In this paper, we point out a more ambitious way of studying BBHs, building on a special property of LISA measurements, namely the capacity for measuring directly the barycenter motion of BBHs orbiting around nearby objects and the corresponding orbital elements.
+Since the time dependence of the phase reflects the orbital period of the barycenter motion $T\sim2\pi(Gm/r^3)^{-1/2}$, the time scale for the phase variation in the case of circular outer orbits serves as a direct probe of the ambient density $\rh\sim m/r^3$, where $m$ is the mass enclosed by the orbits and $r$ is the distance over which the BBH orbits.
+Even when not circular, this measurement probes the matter distribution but in a more subtle way \cite{2019arXiv190201344H,2019arXiv190201345H}.
 For favorably positioned BBHs, the detailed barycenter motion in the LISA band could also be measurable, raising a unique opportunity to directly measure the orbital elements of the two-body system formed by the BBH and a nearby tertiary mass.

-Previous studies have considered the effect of barycenter acceleration arising from cosmological inhomogeneity and local gravity \cite{Bonvin:2016qxr}.
-However, in many cases the suggested deviations in time-dependence of the phase will be degenerate with undetermined time-dependence of the inner orbital elements.
-We calculate a more conservative minimum value for the deviation in time-dependence of the phase as a function of observed frequency that will be unambiguously attributable to a gravitational perturbation from a surrounding mass.
-Moreover, we consider a very different possibility, which is that LISA will be able to observe directly the barycenter motion of the BBH orbiting around a nearby massive object such as a super-massive BH (SMBH) in the galactic center through direct measurements of the time-dependence of the phasing owing to the BBH motion.
+This way of viewing the LISA signal, for which there will be many well-determined GW phases with a slower time-dependence that reflects external interactions, is analogous to measurements of a pulsar in a binary.
+As with pulsars, this measurement depends primarily on phase measurements.
+Employing also a well-measured amplitude will provide a complementary way of increasing precision and checking consistency with the phase measurement.
+Furthermore, a sufficiently accurate measurement of the orbital motion can allow us to follow the waveform in detail from the LISA to the LIGO window.